CLS-project/PKDGRAV3/docs/quickstart.rst

 ===================

 iStartStep
    The starting step number.
-Ordinarily simulation start at step zero.
+Simulations ordinarily start at step zero.

 nSteps
    The total number of steps.
 Outputs can only be produced at the end of each step,